 - A. Purpose.
 To promote the smooth and efficient flow of vehicular, pedestrian, and bicycle traffic and to minimize safety hazards. - B. Residential Uses.
-All curb cuts for single family and two-family dwellings shall be reviewed and approved by Staff through issuance of a zoning permit. - 1.
-Each single family dwelling or two-family lot shall be allowed one curb cut not to exceed twenty (20) feet in width at the street per dwelling.
+All curb cuts for residential uses up to a four family dwelling single family and two-family dwellings shall be reviewed and approved by Staff through issuance of a zoning permit. - 1.
+Each residential use up to a four family dwellingsingle family dwelling or two-family on a lot shall be allowed one curb cut not to exceed twenty (20) feet in width at the street per dwelling.
 A single family residential lot which exceeds two hundred (200) feet of road frontage may be allowed a second curb cut, provided the curb cuts are at least fifty (50) feet apart.
-A driveway for single or two-family dwellings may not be greater than twenty (20) in width until beyond the front yard setback for the underlying zoning district. - 2.
+A The driveway for single or two-family dwellings may not be greater than twenty (20) in width until beyond the front yard setback for the underlying zoning district. - 2.
 For the purpose of determining curb cuts, all multi-family dwellings shall be reviewed as commercial curb cuts. - C. Commercial and Industrial.
 All commercial and industrial development shall be designed to meet the following minimum standards. - 1.
 One traffic lane Twelve (12) to fifteen (15) foot curb-cut - 2.
 Two traffic lanes Twenty four (24) to thirty (30) foot curb-cut - 3.
 Three traffic lanes Thirty (30) to forty five (45) foot curb-cut